thirumeniram/Hospital_Api/README.md

+#Hospital_Api

-This project is a Hospital an API for the doctors of a Hospital which has been allocated by the govt for testing and quarantine + well being of COVID-19 patients
+This project is a Hospital API for the doctors of a Hospital which has been allocated for testing and quarantine + well being of COVID-19 patients

-Installation
+#Installation

 To run this application on your local machine, please follow these steps: